 Whether you’re feeling like this may be a winner or not, bring your check book with you on each apartment visit.
 Remember when we talked about timing?
 If your apartment tour happens to be shared, and you like what you see, chances are your tour companions will as well.
 You can do a little on the spot negotiating, but pull out your check book and put that security deposit down.
 When you get home, get the rental application started, because if you lose it, that apartment will always be the one that got away. (cue: Katy Perry and an excuse to look at Diego Luna) Don’t forget to consider some Self Storage units if you things don’t go your way and you need a place to store your stuff until you can move into your new home!
 If you’re looking for another perspective on moving, have a chat with DS Carriers.
 They have some fantastic knowledge on the topic.

 Once you’ve got your place, I hope for your sake it’s spacious.
 But if not, I have plenty of inspiration for small city living spaces here on the blog.
+When you move in, you’ll want to be keeping your new home looking as clean as it was when you moved in.
+Consider investing in Bissell cleaning tools like those found here – https://www.bissell.com/steam-and-hard-floor-cleaners/wet-dry-vacuums.
 Do you have any tips & tricks that helped you on your apartment search?
 I’d love to start a discussion here and help other ladies take on the City of Brotherly Love. xx